Appointments Process

 Access to Daily Court Lists and Court Locations

 For example, if you would like to observe a bail hearing, you will be able to see this information on the daily court list as it indicates the type of hearing for each matter.
-To reach out to a court location, email contact information for Ontario Court of Justice locations is available here and phone numbers are available here.
+To reach out to a court location, the email contact information for Ontario Court of Justice locations is available here and phone numbers are available here.
 This link also provides a complete list of Ontario court locations sorted alphabetically by city.
 If you wish to observe a bail hearing, please first determine which court location to visit.
 Subsequently, view the respective daily court list of the court location.

 However, if you wish to observe a provincial offences court proceeding, the list of all POA courts is available here.
 You will be able to find the court location addresses as well as the email addresses for inquiries.